danwing/cidfi/draft-wing-cidfi.md

 {{I-D.ietf-dnsop-svcb-https}}.
 If this succeeds, processing skips to
 {{client-authorizes}}.

-If both techniques above failed it indicates the local network does not support CIDFI and processing stops.
+If discovery failed it indicates the local network does not support CIDFI and processing stops.

 ## Client Authorizes CIDFI Network Elements {#client-authorizes}